dreamforce16/df16workshops/content/workshop/secure-apps/index.md

 7. Click the **JavaScript + HTML-based XSS** button again, and this time the embedded image shouldn’t appear.

 The important lesson to take away is that there is a form of encoding for every context, and you have to be aware of the context in order to encode properly.
 Using the wrong encoding method can be dangerous!

-## Platform Encoding in Apex

-Up until now we’ve focused completely on preventing XSS by modifying your Visualforce pages.
-But what if you need to encode in Apex?
-In all honesty, encoding within the controller is strongly discouraged, but nevertheless, you may need to encode within the controller.
-For example, if you are generating dynamic HTML from within your controller.
-To do so, anything under the control of a user requires encoding to prevent special characters from being interpreted as code instead of text.
-Salesforce provides various Apex encoding functions through the Force.com ESAPI, which exports global static methods that you can use in your package to perform security encoding.
-This package can be installed in any Salesforce org as an unmanaged package.

-## The Force.com ESAPI in Action!

-We installed the Force.com ESAPI package in the Kingdom Management developer org, so let’s see how you can use it instead of Visualforce encoding to prevent XSS!

-1. Click the **XSS Apex Mitigations Demo** tab.
-2. On the Visualforce page, you see some profile functionality and an XSS button.
-If you inspect the Visualforce code, you see all the merge fields rendered with escape=”false”.

-    ```
-    Title: <apex:outputText value="{!title}" escape="false" /><br/>
-    Name: <apex:outputText value="{!name}" escape="false" /><br/>
-    Favorite Color: <apex:outputText value="{!color}" escape="false" /><br/>
-    Favorite Animal: <apex:outputText value="{!animal}" escape="false" /><br/>
-    ```

-    You may remember from our discussion earlier that setting the escape attribute to false disables the built in HTML encoding provided by the platform.

-3. View the Apex controller by clicking the link at the bottom of the page to see why the developers have done this.

-    Everything is wrapped in the ` <b>` tag in each of the getters!
-To maintain the designed effect, the encoding will need to occur in Apex, focused specifically on the user controlled values.

-4. Edit the controller and wrap each of the getters in the ESAPI.encoder().SFDC_HTMLENCODE() method, as in this example.

-    `return '<b>' + ESAPI.encoder().SFDC_HTMLENCODE(title) +'</b>';`

-5. Click **Save** and return to the **XSS Apex Mitigations Demo** tab
-6. Click the **View the HTML-based XSS!** button again

-You should see that the encoding functions neutralized that attack payloads but kept the rest of the data bolded as desired.
-All functionality is maintained even with the addition of security!

 ## Take Home XSS Challenge